 Sean M. Cleary, an attorney in Miami, Florida, said, "Usually, people get sent to the right lawyer when they go to someone they trust...
 Get a word-of-mouth referral from a trusted professional like an accountant, medical professional, or even a neighbor, someone who's had personal experience with their attorney and highly recommends them because that attorney communicated with them, was accessible and did a great job.
 You can also do some more research, check out the reviews for the lawyer online, see what pops up about the firm and the attorney, and read what others say."

-Says George Lorenzo, an injury attorney and Tampa car accident lawyer of Lorenzo & Lorenzo, a law firm in Tampa, Florida, "After you've done some research and have a few lawyers you'd like to contact, try a simple phone call.
+Says George Lorenzo, an injury attorney and Tampa car accident lawyer of Lorenzo & Lorenzo, "After you've done some research and have a few lawyers you'd like to contact, try a simple phone call.
 Yes, you can usually submit your case via websites these days, but when you call their offices, you'll see how they operate and if the office is a good fit for you.
 For instance, at our firm, every employee speaks Spanish and thus our Hispanic clientele feel right at home."

 Says Neal Davis of the Neal Davis Law firm in Houston, Texas, "It's always important to ask about fees upfront.
 Transparency is crucial in any significant financial transaction, and that includes your lawyer.
 Always get any fee agreement in writing."